The High Altar at Rothenburg’s Main Church:

 The Twelve Apostles dominate the choir area and its most impressive feature is the crucifix with Christ on the cross, surrounded by four angels.
 These represent Faith and Prayer on the right and Doubt and Disbelief on the left.

 Below the crucifix are six saints: On the left are the Virgin Mary, James (patron saint of the church) and Elizabeth, and on the right are John, Leonard and Antonius the Hermit.

 The lower scenes show Jesus among his disciples which give the altar its name.
 The altar paintings are by Friedrich Herlin, a Nördlingen master artist.

-On the inner sides of the wings are pictures depicting the life of Mary.What's your opinion on this?
+On the inner sides of the wings are pictures depicting the life of Mary.Hopefully these tips have been helpful.
+What do you think?